Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Dane Dunning (9-4) to the mound for his 17th start this season.
+- The Rangers will send Max Scherzer (10-4) to the mound for his 21st start this season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.

-- Dunning has two starts in a row of five innings or more.
+- Scherzer has nine starts in a row of five innings or more.

-- He has made 24 appearances and finished seven of them without allowing an earned run.
+- He has four appearances with no earned runs allowed in 20 chances this season.

 |Opponent